===================

 fsharp scala clojure sicp

-This epic journey (yeah right) began at Uni with discovering the mighty SICP, still the best book on programming I’ve read (and let’s face it, the best I will ever read).
-After that profound experience I kept an eye on the Lisp/FP world and wrote some toys in Scheme, ELisp, OCaml every now and then.
-One thing that dawned on me was that none of these languages had much practical use, they weren’t very applicable to real-world software problems.
-Read more...
+This epic journey (yeah right) began at university with discovering the mighty SICP, still the best book on programming I’ve read (and let’s face it, the best I will ever read).
+After that profound experience, I kept an eye on the Lisp/FP world and wrote some toys in Scheme, ELisp, and OCaml every now and then.
+One thing that dawned on me was that none of these languages had much practical use; they weren’t very applicable to real-world software problems.
+While very clever and mind-expanding, they seemed mainly an academic exercise.
+There were zero jobs out there using these languages.
+Heck, hardly any of my peers had heard of or cared about them.

 Clojure Hacking on the Samsung ARM Chromebook